United for Change: Deliberative Coalition Formation to Change the Status Quo: Merge Transitions

 As a first step, it is natural to relax the constraint in the definition of the follow transitions that requires the new coalition to adopt the proposal of one of the two component coalitions, and, instead, allow the agents to identify a new proposal that is universally acceptable.

 We do not specify how the compromise proposal $p$ is identified.
-In practice, we expect that the new proposal would be put forward by one of the agents in $\d_1, \d_2$ or by an external mediator whose goal is to help the agents reach a consensus.
+We imagine that a new proposal could be put forward by one of the agents in $\d_1, \d_2$ or by an external mediator whose goal is to help the agents reach a consensus.

-\begin{definition}[Merge Transition] A pair of coalition structures $(\D, \D')$ forms a {\em merge transition} if there exist non-empty coalitions $\d_1, \d_2\in \D$ and $\d'_2\in \D'$ such that $\d_1=(C_1, p_1)$, $\d_2=(C_2, p_2)$, $\D\setminus\{\d_1, \d_2\}=\D'\setminus\{\d'_2\}$, and $\d'_2 = (C_1\cup C_2, p)$ for some proposal $p$. \end{definition} One can verify that in Example~\ref{ex:2d} the agents have a merge transition to the deliberative coalition $(\{v_1, v_2, v_3, v_4\}, p)$; indeed, merge transitions are strictly more powerful than follow transitions.
-Moreover, our potential function argument shows that a deliberation that consists of single-agent transitions and merge transitions can have at most $n^2$ steps.
-However, the next example shows that, either on their own or combined with single-agent transitions, merge transitions are not sufficient for successful deliberation.
+\begin{definition}[Merge Transition] A pair of coalition structures $(\D, \D')$ forms a {\em merge transition} if there exist non-empty coalitions $\d_1, \d_2\in \D$ and $\d'_2\in \D'$ such that $\d_1=(C_1, p_1)$, $\d_2=(C_2, p_2)$, $\D\setminus\{\d_1, \d_2\}=\D'\setminus\{\d'_2\}$, and $\d'_2 = (C_1\cup C_2, p)$ for some proposal $p$. \end{definition} One can verify that in Example~\ref{ex:2d} the agents have a merge transition to the deliberative coalition $(\{v_1, v_2, v_3, v_4\}, p)$.
+Thus, merge transitions are strictly more powerful than follow transitions.
+Moreover, by considering the potential function $\lambda(\cdot)$ defined in Equation \eqref{eq:potential}, one can check that a deliberation that consists of single-agent transitions and merge transitions can have at most $n^2$ steps.
+This implies the following bound. \begin{proposition} A deliberation that consists of single-agent transitions and merge transitions can have at most $n^2$ transitions. \end{proposition}

+We will now describe a class of metric spaces where merge transitions guarantee convergence, but follow transitions do not.